edgedb/edgedb/docs/guides/ai/index.rst

 Extension configuration
 =======================

-The best and easiest way to configure the extension for your database is to use the built-in UI.
-To access it, run ``edgedb ui``.
-If you have the extension enabled in your schema as shown above and have migrated that schema change, you will see the "Auth Admin" icon in the left-hand toolbar.
+The AI extension may be configured via our UI or via EdgeQL.
+To use the built-in UI, access it by running ``edgedb ui``.
+If you have the extension enabled in your schema as shown above and have migrated that schema change, you will see the "AI Admin" icon in the left-hand toolbar.

 .. image:: images/ui-ai.png
     :alt: The EdgeDB local development server UI highlighting the AI admin